concord/runway/README.md

 ```

-## Publishing a Package
+## Publishing your own runway package

-To publish a package, fork the runway repository and include any and all source in
+To publish a new runway package, fork the runway repository and include any and all source in
 in a new folder under the `connectors/` directory.
 Ensure that others can easily build
 run, and package your source code by including a way to replicate the steps you took to
 build (docs, build scripts, etc.).
 Then Dockerize your connector.
 Create a Dockerfile